panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 When `str2.normalize()` is invoked, a canonical version of `str2` is returned (`'c\u0327'` is replaced with `'ç'`).
 So the comparison `str1 === str2.normalize()` returns `true` as expected.
 `str1` is not affected by the normalization, since it's already in a canonical form.

-Seems reasonable to normalize both compared strings, to obtain canonical representations on both operands.
+It seems reasonable to normalize both compared strings, to obtain canonical representations on both operands.

 ### 3.3 String length

-The common way to determine the string length is of course accessing the `myString.length` property.
+The common way to determine the string length is, of course, accessing the `myString.length` property.
 This property indicates the number of code units that a string has.

 The evaluation of string length that contains code points from BPM works usually as expected: